Coastal areas of North and Mid Wales

 North Wales Coastal Resorts

-This sandy strip of coastline, stretching from Conwy to Prestatyn, is popular seaside visits.
-The four main resorts - Llandudno, Colwyn Bay, Rhyl and Prestatyn - have a range of attractions, traditional and modern, which appeal to all ages.
-Yet within this formula there's a scope for variety.
-Llandudno is the dignified ‘Queen’ of the Welsh resorts, a place that has convincingly preserved its Victorian character.
-There are splendid views along its curving seafront, set between two headlands.
-Great Orme Head has views and a number of attractions.
+This sandy strip of coastline, with four main resorts - Llandudno, Colwyn Bay, Rhyl and Prestatyn - has a range of attractions, traditional and modern, which appeal to all ages.
+Llandudno is the north coasts' dignified traditional resort that has convincingly preserved its Victorian character.
 Close by is Conwy, one of Wales’ most historic towns, which has grown up around a mighty medieval castle and picturesque quayside.
 Colwyn Bay, along the coast from Llandudno, has a more colourful character.
 In the wooded hills above its long beach is the famous Colwyn Bay Mountain Zoo.
 Rhyl is a seaside resort firmly in the traditional mould but with a wonderful range of up-to-the-minute attractions, including a Skytower and all-weather Sun Centre.
-Prestatyn is another cheerful resort offering fun and amusement through its mix of excellent beaches and the entertainments on offer at the Nova Centre.

 Information compiled by Bryniau Golau and Abercelyn Country House & Cottages.